Yamnuska Wolfdog Sanctuary

 Zeus checking us out from afar.

-The guide gave us a handful of treats and began to explain what was meant by high content wolfdog.
+The tour guide gave us a handful of treats and began to explain what was meant by high content wolfdog.
 Kuna lingered near the guide for a few moments, perhaps thinking about the treats in our hands, but then retreated back toward the other 2 wolfdogs.
-It was still enough time to admire her golden eyes, her long legs, and her coat of blended black, white, and golden brown hair.
+It was still enough time to admire her hazel eyes, long legs, and coat of blended black, white, and golden brown hair.

 I realized I’d never really noticed some of the truly distinctive features separating wolves from dogs, but as the guide explained it was easy to see the differences.